 Some professionals say that arduous efforts at pleasing others comes from a sense of lacking confidence, while others say it comes from a source of over confidence to the point of narcissism.
 While some professionals has labeled is as a symptom of a mental illness or past abuses.

 I say, first of all, it is a human flaw, and a trap that anyone can fall into, and it can become a prison.
-I confess, in my much younger professional days I tried to please many from my boss to my clients, from all my family to all my friends… However, the day I realized that the most important entity in my life is God, that He loved me before I was even formed, and what He did for me because of that love, my worthless efforts of trying to please so many subsided.
-What I did, when I did it, and how I did it was to honor God, and demonstrate true love for others, which included loving myself.
-I no longer sought to please others, I sought to be an attentive student of Christ.
+I confess, in my much younger professional days I tried to please very many from my boss to my clients, from all my family to all my friends, from my pastor to every member to visitors at church… However, the day I realized that the most important entity in my life is God, that He loved me before I was even formed, and what He did for me because of that love; my worthless efforts of trying to please so many subsided.
+What began to arduously do , when I did it, and how I did it, was to honor God, first, and demonstrate true love for others, which included loving myself.
+I no longer sought to please so many others, I sought to be an attentive student of Christ.
 I had nothing to prove to others, I was already approved by God.
-I knew & still know who I am, where I came from, what I am about, and to Whom I serve.
+I knew, and still know who I am, where I came from, what I am about, and to Whom I serve.
 I am whom I am because He says who I am.
 And guess what, this is also freedom!

 If you are caught in the trap of always trying to please others, stop it!
-It is self defeating, and mentally, and physically unhealthy.
+It is self defeating, and can be mentally, and physically unhealthy.
 Escape that prison, and enjoy the freedom of taking care of your personal mental, physical, and spiritual well being.
+Put God first.
 Enjoy being you, without the trap of trying to please everyone.
 Be the best you, for you, and the person God is molding you into, and enjoy the freedom of it all.